chezburgerrr/poopshitfart/README.md

 greetings!

+──── ୨୧ ────

 my name is sawen!

 im 18 years old and Kurdish!

-INFP
+INFP ♡ˎˊ˗

 i love videogames, anime , music etc.

 im multifandom, but the main fandoms that im in are: Devil May Cry (current hyperfixation lol) , Resident Evil, Overwatch 2, JJK , MHA, and Nana!

-my main fav characters are V and Tomura Shigaraki!
+my main fav characters are V and Tomura Shigaraki! ⋆˙⟡

+꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂

 i have a basic dni list, just dont be disrespectful and weird.

-im not that social , but i still love making new friends!
+im not that social , but i still love making new friends! ── .✦

 im currently very busy studying for my senior national exams, so expect me to be barely online on any socials.